ktorio/ktor-documentation/topics/auth.md

 Bearer authentication involves security tokens called bearer tokens.
 As an example, these tokens can be used as a part of OAuth flow to authorize users of your application by using external providers, such as Google, Facebook, Twitter, and so on.

 A Ktor client allows you to configure a token to be sent in the `Authorization` header using the `Bearer` scheme.
 You can also specify logic for refreshing a token if the old one is invalid.
-To configure the `bearer` provider, follow the steps below.
+To configure the `bearer` provider, follow the steps below:

 1. Call the [bearer](https://api.ktor.io/ktor-client/ktor-client-features/ktor-client-auth/ktor-client-auth/io.ktor.client.features.auth.providers/bearer.html) function inside the `install` block.
 2. Specify how to get an initial token using `loadTokens`.
 A code snippet below shows how to [make a POST request](request.md#form_parameters) to get the access and refresh tokens for accessing Google APIs.